from the vine to the mouth

 and... the tasting

-The wines developed by Univers Drink are aimed at the general public.
+The beverages based on dealcoholized wines developed by Univers Drink are intended for the general public.
 There is no alcohol in the product.

 Can be appreciated by :